ical4j/ical4j/README.md

  - For a concise description of the goals and directions of iCal4j please take a look at the [open issues](https://github.com/ical4j/ical4j/issues).

- - You will find examples of how to use iCal4j in [the wiki](https://github.com/ical4j/ical4j/wiki) and throughout the [API documentation](https://ical4j.github.io/docs/ical4j/api).
+ - You will find examples of how to use iCal4j in [the official site](https://www.ical4j.org/examples/overview/) and throughout the [API documentation](https://ical4j.github.io/docs/ical4j/api).

  - Detailed descriptions of changes included in each release may be found